mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Data_Access_Backend_Group/WeeklyReport_BackendGroup_2-19-2024.md

 ### Next Week's Goals
 - Meeting with the Network Analysis team and the Zigbee team.
 - Start build user login token system

+## Individual Report - Cat Monteith
+### Previous Goals
+- Discuss with other groups
+- Review JSON
+- Study HMAC

+### Key Points
+- Shifted Gears in order to better fit the needs of our current sprint.
+- Discussed with member of Zigbee team to assess current Zigbee process and potentially anticipated needs will need to group properly, but I've been studying the existing functions and have a better idea about how DAL should be
+- Drafted some BRIEF Pseudocode for the purpose of visually showing other groups our current line of thinking
+- Main Difficulty: ascertaining what code is appropriate based on existing systems
+- Failed to meet with Front End team

+### Next Week's Goals
+- Refine & Properly create base model of DAL (beyond Pseudo)
+- Meet with Front End team to better shape DAL to fit their needs and figure out how to communicate to some of the existing functions
+- Touch Base again with Zigbee to see if I can gain anymore insight